How Can I Be a GREAT Childcare Provider?

 Also, please remember, if someone leaves or doesn’t chose the care you provide, it may just not have been a good fit.
 Not everyone is meant for everyone else.
 Different people have different ideas and procedures and that’s good because different families have different needs.
 All people have good inside but it doesn’t always match someone else’s good.

 Here’s another big secret.
-As hard as I try to provide great childcare, NOT EVERYONE LIKES ME or the care i provide.
+As hard as I try to be a great childcare provider, NOT EVERYONE LIKES ME or the care i provide.
 They just don’t.
 Everyone won’t be a good fit no matter how hard you try or how much you care.
 Check out what a group of parents had to say about good childcare and great childcare.

-According to parents surveyed a good provider is:
+According to parents surveyed a good childcare provider is:

 Reliable and on time